h7io/firefly_luciferin/docs/index.md

 ### In this release:

+- Added NVIDIA-specific capture mode for Linux X11.

+### In the previous release:

 - Hotfix release: Fixed a regression that doesn't permit to drive LEDs via USB when MQTT is enabled. **This issue affects Firefly Luciferin only, there is no need to update the firmware.**

-### In the previous release:

 - ***Breaking changes***: requires `Glow Worm Luciferin` (v5.11.8)
 - **Added support for ESP32-C3, ESP32-S2, ESP32-S3.**
   Lolin ESP32-C3, Lolin ESP32-S2 and Lolin ESP32-S3 are now fully compatible with the existing Luciferin Official PCB.